schatzlab/appliedgenomics2017/assignments/assignment2/README.md

 #### [Lumpy](https://github.com/arq5x/lumpy-sv) - Structural Variation Detection

-Lumpy requires that samtools and sambamba are installed.
+Lumpy requires that samblaster, samtools, and sambamba are installed as well as a few system libraries.
 You should have samtools installed from assignment 1.
 To install sambamba, you will first need to install the `lcd` package, which is a compiler for the D programming language.

-See the documentation [here](https://github.com/arq5x/lumpy-sv) to see how to make the splitters.bam and discordants.bam files from your sample.bam file.
+See the documentation [here](https://github.com/arq5x/lumpy-sv) to see how to make the splitters.bam and discordants.bam files from your sample.bam file (also see example below).

 ```
 # Install ldc and sambamba